 Concentrated Solar Power

 To concentrate the sunlight, either parabolic mirrors or mirrors aligned towards a central tower are used.
-The sunlight heats up a special oil that can produce high-pressure steam in a thermal exchanger.
+The sunlight heats up a special oil (or other mediums to transport the heat) that can produce high pressure steam in a thermal exchanger.
 Some concepts produce steam directly.
 Due to the huge mass of the turbine, it spins at a controllable rate with short interruptions of steam supply not causing a major disruption.

 Finally Green Basline Energy